-The machine differential diagnosis is the use of software to perform a total or partial differential diagnosis.
-It can be considered as an artificial intelligence application.
+The machine differential diagnosis uses software to perform a full or partial differential diagnosis.
+It can be considered an artificial intelligence application.

-Many studies show an improvement in the quality of care and the reduction of medical errors through the use of such decision support systems.
+Many studies show an improvement in the quality of care and reducing medical errors through such decision support systems.

-Others, such as ESAGIL, Iliad, QMR, DiagnosisPro, VisualDx, ZeroMD, DxMate, Symptoma and Physician Cognition are designed to cover all the main clinical and diagnostic findings to help physicians with a faster and more accurate diagnosis.
+Others, such as ESAGIL, Iliad, QMR, DiagnosisPro, VisualDx, ZeroMD, DxMate, Symptoma, and Physician Cognition, cover all the main clinical and diagnostic areas to help physicians with a faster and more accurate diagnosis.

 However, all these tools still require advanced medical skills to qualify the symptoms and choose additional tests to deduce the probabilities of different diagnoses.

 Therefore, non-professionals should still see a health care provider for an adequate diagnosis.

 The differential diagnosis method was first suggested for use in the diagnosis of mental disorders by Emil Kraepelin.
 It is more systematic than the outdated method of diagnosis by Gestalt therapy.

 The “differential diagnosis” is also used more loosely to refer to the most common causes of a given symptom to a list of disorders similar to a given condition.